Key Takeaways

 Michigan’s Freedom of Information Act (FOIA) defines public records as including electronic communications like text messages if they are used in the performance of an official function.

 The state’s strong stance on public access to government records includes detailed provisions for electronic records management.
+The litigation over former Detroit Mayor Kwame Kilpatrick’s text messages is a commonly cited example of work-related texts being treated as public records in Michigan.

 Personal and irrelevant communications, as well as any sensitive security details, are not considered public records in Michigan.